-Chef Gerald Prete says this play on a caprese salad is the university’s most popular salad.
-“It is easy to make and is very refreshing,” Prete says.
+Chef Gerald Prete of University of Colorado says this play on a caprese salad is the university’s most popular salad.
+“It is easy to make, and is very refreshing,” Prete says.
 “This salad is very bright to the eye and draws customers in immediately.”
 The salad features a raspberry balsamic vinegar dressing and fresh mint.
 Field greens and baby spinach play host to grapefruit, oranges and strawberries.
-Prete says any local, ripe fruit can be substituted in place of the strawberries.
-He suggests watermelon when it’s in season.
+Prete says any local, ripe fruit can be substituted in place of the strawberries—he suggests watermelon when it’s in season.

 2 qt. organic field greens

 1 cup fresh orange sections

 3 oz. fresh sliced mozzarella